Skip to content

 Though Hades is sometimes used as a synonym for Hell and the God Hades is sometimes depicted as a wily, evil trickster, Hades does not have the same connotations as Hell and is considered to more closely resemble Purgatory or a place of waiting for judgment after death.

-Hell as a Fiery Pit: Is Hell at the Center of the Earth?
+Hell as a Fiery Pit: Is It at the Center of the Earth?

 Hell is often described as a place of suffering, torture, and fire.
 A fiery pit, or place of eternal burning, common phrases such as the statement that someone would “burn in Hell” or that something is “hotter than Hell” demonstrate this association.